appsmithorg/appsmith-docs/website/docs/connect-data/reference/google-ai.md

 #### Messages

 <dd>
 Messages serve as the input interface between the user and the model.
-You can configure the following parameters to customize interactions:
+You can create multiple messages as needed to facilitate a dynamic conversation.

 * **Role**: This parameter determines the participant's role in the conversation.
-For now, `User` is the available option.
+Currently, only `User` is available.

 * **Type**: Specifies the format of the input and response.
 Currently, only `Text` is available.